 - Be related to working conditions such as pay, safety, processes, or benefits.
 In other words, the comment should apply to the benefit or working conditions of more than just the individual.

 - Move toward taking some kind of action.
 Simply stating facts isn’t good enough.
 The comment should ask for support, call a meeting, or suggest an action of some sort.

 - Have the support of two or more employees.
 Hang-in-there comments don’t cut it.
 Employees must agree with your statement and offer their own insights and/or solutions.

-Case #2: Go Beyond FacebookOn November 9, 2009, in New Haven, Conn., an EMT posted that her supervisor was a “d—-” after he sided with a patient’s husband who had complained about her.
+Case #2: Go Beyond FacebookOn November 9, 2009, in New Haven, Conn., an EMT posted that her supervisor was a “d----” after he sided with a patient’s husband who had complained about her.
 The supervisor threatened disciplinary action over the Facebook post and asked her to fill out an incident report.
 The EMT asked for a union representative but was refused.
 The NLRB sided with the EMT, stating that her Facebook comments were protected because they did not disrupt work, they were posted after her shift, the name-calling was not accompanied by any threats, and the post was in response to work conditions.
 The fact that the employee had requested a union representative and had her partner as a witness contributed to her protection.
 Otherwise, this case may have turned out very differently.

 - Are Employers Spying On You With Facebook?